-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

 47. And that in itself is a very common experience that has transpired constantly to us in our lives.

 48. The interesting thing is what we learn ultimately, from that memorable experience.

-49. The tacit nature of our thoughts are deduced, from the precision of our tact.
+49. The tacit nature of our thoughts is deduced, from the precision of our tact.

 50. Any form of ambiguity is resolved, through the deliberation of thought.